 Relevant staff have undertaken Safer Recruitment training.
 There will at least one person on every interview panel who has completed Safer Recruitment training.

 13. WHISTLEBLOWING

-All staff and volunteers are able to raise concerns about poor or unsafe practice and potential failures in our schools safeguarding regime and concerns will be taken seriously by the senior leadership team.
+All staff and volunteers are able to raise concerns about poor or unsafe practice and potential failures in our schools safeguarding regime; concerns are taken seriously by the senior leadership team.